Judge bars Trump's birthright citizenship order, OKs class-action status for ACLU case - UPI.com

-July 10 (UPI) -- A federal judge in New Hampshire blocked President Donald Trump's executive order ending birthright citizenship.
+July 10 (UPI) -- A federal judge in New Hampshire on Thursday blocked President Donald Trump's executive order ending birthright citizenship.

-George W. Bush-appointed U.S. District Judge Joseph Laplante also granted class-action status to a lawsuit fighting the executive order.
-This means that children born in the United States to foreign nationals are able to keep citizenship for now.
+U.S. District Judge Joseph Laplante also granted class-action status to a lawsuit challenging the executive order.
+The preliminary injunction means that children to be born in the United States to foreign nationals will still be considered American citizens.

+"The preliminary injunction is just not a close call to the court," Laplante, a President George W. Bush appointee, said during the hearing, CNN reported.
+"The deprivation of U.S. citizenship and an abrupt change of policy that was longstanding ... that's irreparable harm."

 Related

+Trump, who had vowed during his campaign to end birthright citizenship on his first day in office, made good on his promise and issued the executive order as one of his first actions after being inaugurated as the 47th president of the United States on Jan.
+20, despite legal experts questioning his authority to do so.

+The American Civil Liberties Union filed its lawsuit on behalf of a pregnant woman, two parents and their infants within hours, accusing Trump of violating the Constitution with the executive order, specifically the 14th Amendment, ratified in 1868 following the Civil War to grant citizenship to people who were born in the United States, including children of formerly enslaved Black people.

-The case was filed on behalf of a pregnant woman, two parents and their infants by the American Civil Liberties Union and others.
-It sought class-action status to protect all babies nationwide born in the United States.
-It was filed hours after the Supreme Court ruled 6-3 that nationwide injunctions exceeded federal court powers.
+It also sought class-action status to protect all babies nationwide born in the United States.
+The lawsuit was filed hours after the Supreme Court ruled 6-3 late last month that nationwide injunctions exceeded federal court powers.
 This curtails a tool that judges have used to block Trump's agenda.

-The plaintiffs' lead attorney Cody Wofsy of the ACLU argued for the status Thursday morning, saying that the plaintiffs would suffer irreparable harm if denied birthright citizenship.
+The plaintiffs' lead attorney, Cody Wofsy of the ACLU, argued for the class-action status Thursday morning, saying that the plaintiffs would suffer irreparable harm if denied birthright citizenship.
 Laplante found this argument credible.

 "This is going to protect every single child around the country from this lawless, unconstitutional and cruel executive order," Wofsy said at a press conference after the hearing.